coni2k/SS/Notes.md

 - fatih's sample? and new samples!

-- test application?!

-- others;
-UPDATE & AUTOSOLVE is now using POST! - [more info] (http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/)

-- do we need containers? is it possible to use the original classes? there is a problem about serialization but is it possible to make them compatible?

-- try to clean!

 - change the repository name

 ---
-Notes from To do block of default.html

 .
 CASE 1: ID 5, square 1 cannot have any number except 1.
 ID 8, 3. grid cannot have any number except 1,2,3.